-When a person snaps the camera shutter the shutter will open to the set aperture for the set length of time.
+When a person snaps the camera button the shutter will open to the set aperture for a set length of time.
 The camera finds the light available and uses this light entering the lens to create the picture that you want.
-Called found light or ambient lighting, understanding soft and hard lighting is a major step to creating an awesome image.
+Called either found or ambient lighting, understanding soft and hard lighting is a major step to creating an awesome image.

 Soft light is basically reflected or diffused from the light source to your subject.
 The method of deflection or diffusion does not matter for soft light.
-For instance, the light on an overcast day is softer than the light on a sunny day.
+For instance, the light on an overcast day is softer than the than that on a sunny day.

 Hard lighting is the exact opposite.
 Think of a floodlight, spotlight, or even sunshine.
 While this can give you very detail images, this type of lighting can lead to easy overexposure and your photographs looking flat and colorless.
-You solve this difficulty by turning the hard light into a soft one by using a reflector, or by increasing the shutter speed or decreasing exposure.
-A trick in outdoor floral photography is to create shade and using diffused light.
-Yet another solution is by the use of accessories like a polar filter.
+You solve this difficulty by turning the hard into a soft by using a reflector, or by increasing the shutter speed or even decreasing exposure.
+A trick in outdoor floral photography is to create shade by using a diffuser or a polar filter.

-The use of a polar filter is in line with yet another way to solve these problems.
-Throw money at it.
+The use of a polar filter is also an another way to solve these problems.
+Just throw money at it.
 There are technological solutions available to help solve these exposure and lighting problems.
-You can spend a little money on things like a simple reflector.
-Another way to save money is to create a do-it-yourself diffuser.
-Or you can go for the big techno gadgetry with light meters and flash controls.
+You can spend a little money on things like a simple reflector or lots of money on high-end lighting systems.
+You can also create a do-it-yourself diffuser.

 Why not start your own artistic journey ?
 Sign up to be a friend of A&A Photographic Arts today!